5 Best API Documentation Tools for Developers (2026)

 End Notes:

-- Pricing: Free tier, no custom domain or AI.
-Paid plans start at Premium: GitBook pricing at $79/site/month plus $15 per user; Ultimate is $299/site/month on the monthly plan.
+• Pricing: Free tier, no custom domain or AI.
+Paid plans start at Premium: GitBook pricing at $65/site/month plus $12 per user; Ultimate is $249/site/month on the monthly plan.

 5. Postman

 Postman isn't primarily a documentation tool.
-It's an API client and testing platform that happens to generate docs as a side feature, which is kinda cool.
+It's an API client and testing platform that happens to generate docs as a side feature.
 If your team already lives in Postman for building and testing endpoints, generating documentation from your collections is the path of least resistance.
 You document your collections, add descriptions and examples, and Postman publishes them to a web-friendly portal.

 The "Run in Postman" button is the real differentiator.
 Developers viewing your docs can fork the collection and test endpoints locally with one click, and no dedicated docs tool replicates that workflow well.
 Mock servers and automated testing integrations are built in too.

 But that's about where the good news ends for documentation purposes.
 The published docs are functional but bland, with limited customization and limited branding.
 If you need conceptual guides, architecture overviews, or tutorials alongside the reference, you'll need a second tool.
 OpenAPI is import-only (no live sync, so spec changes require re-importing), and there are no AI-readiness features at all.
-The free tier also dropped from unlimited to 3 users in recent years, so costs scale per-user fast once your team grows.
-However, their pricing starts at $14 per month - can't beat that!
+The free tier also tightened.
+It's a single user now, down from three, so any real team lands on a paid plan.
+Paid starts at $19/user/month on the Team plan (there's a $9 Solo tier, but it's single-seat).
+Not the bargain it used to be.

 AI features exist (Postbot, agent mode), but they're for developers inside the Postman app — building tests, generating collections.
 No AI-powered chat or Q&A on the published documentation portal.